tanmayambudkar/Arrays-and-Strings/README.md

-# 1. Algorithm for "Reverse Number Using Arrays.cpp"
+# 1. Algorithm for "Reverse Number Using Arrays"
 Purpose: To input numbers into an array and display them in reverse order.

 Algorithm: